OBess/UE_Learning/HW_2/README.md

 To testing Compute method was created a Unit Test Class `FCalculatorEBNF_Compute` which can be run from Test Automation UEEditor (PrettyName = CalculatorEBNF.Compute) and from .bat file (run_tests.bat), where you have to input three arguments (Project Name = UE_Learning\HW_2\HW_2.uproject; PrettyName = CalculatorEBNF.Compute; Log file nmae = output.txt), results are stored in Saved\Logs\Log file name.txt.

 To demonstrate work of class was created UMG widget `CalculatorWidget.uasset`.
 To check this widget move to TestMap.uasset in Contents of HW_2 project, not of plugin, and run project.
 This widget creates a simple grid of buttons, button "Reset", and two text component.
 When you click on button you append a symbol to current expression that you can see on screen, when you click button `=`, you can see the result of expression, if you want to type a new expression, you should click on button `Reset`.

+## Demonstration work of Test Automation from UEEditor